josherrickson/stata2/stata_markdown/02-summarizing-data.md

   thresholds, respectively) and `codebook` gives the range.
 If, for example, we saw a minimum value of -203 or a maximum value of 145200 (keep in mind these are 1978 dollars!), that's an indication that there is an issue with the data, likely a mistake.
 - The mean is as expected.
 If this is higher or lower than expected, it might be an indication of skew or the existence of outliers.
-If it is very close to the minimum or maximum value, perhaps you have a point mass (e.g. if you polled 18-21 year olds on their number of children, there would be a lot of 0's but a few non-zeros).
+If it is very close to the minimum or maximum value, perhaps you have a point mass (e.g. if you polled 18-21 year old's on their number of children, there would be a lot of 0's but a few non-zeros).
 - If the standard deviation is very small (relative to the mean), then the variable has very consistent values.
 A standard deviation of 0 indicates a constant.